NoEffort/ColorBot/README.md

   !colors clear ..................
 ADMIN COMMAND, Clear all colors from the sever

+  !colors default ................
+ADMIN COMMAND, Clear all non-default colors from the server

 Each server member can only have one color active at a time.
 Each color is made with the same permissions (default), so placement does not matter.